ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/http3-eks.md

 ## Apply the quote service and a Mapping to test the HTTP/3 configuration.

-Finally, apply the quote service to a Emissary-ingress `Mapping`.
+Finally, apply the quote service to a Emissary `Mapping`.

    ```shell
    kubectl apply -f https://app.getambassador.io/yaml/v2-docs/$version$/quickstart/qotm.yaml